Amazing Uses for Garlic in Your Home & Garden

-• In your kitchen – for its culinary uses;
+- In your kitchen – for its culinary properties;

-• In your garden – to help with pest & disease management!
+- In your garden – to help with pest and disease management!

-• To release the skin without fiddly peeling, lay a clove flat on a board, slice off the root and place under the blade of a wide knife.
+Garlic Tip #4: There’s an easy way to release garlic skin without fiddly peeling.
+Lay a clove flat on a board, slice off the root and place under the blade of a wide knife.
 Press down hard over the top and the skin will pop off.

 How to Mince Garlic – Tips to Crush, Chop & Dice Garlic Cloves

-• In recipes, don’t be tempted to increase the quantity, as garlic can overpower other flavours (especially if it’s home grown).
+Garlic Tip #6: In recipes, don’t be tempted to increase the quantity.
+Garlic can overpower other flavours, especially if it’s home grown.

-• Know how strong your garlic is – until you’ve tried using it, I suggest less is more.
+Garlic Tip #7: Know how strong your garlic is.
+Until you’ve tried using it, I suggest less is more.
 You can always add, but can’t take away!
+Some varieties have a strong flavour while others are mild.

-The finer you chop your garlic, the more intense the flavour (minced = strong; sliced = milder; whole = mildest).
+Garlic Tip #8: The finer you chop your garlic, the more intense the flavour.
+Minced = strong; sliced = milder; whole = mildest.

-• If you don’t have any garlic, prune a few of the green shoots while it’s still growing in the garden and use as a substitute.
-You can also use other members of the onion family including garlic chives, chives, shallots, leek or onion tops.
+Garlic Tip #9: If you don’t have any garlic, snipt off a few of the green shoots while it’s still growing in the garden and use as a substitute.
+You can also use other members of the onion family including garlic chives, chives, spring onions, shallots, leeks or onion tops.

 How to make Garlic Puree

-• Use garlic leaves the same as you would chives – snip into stir fries, salads & egg dishes.
+Garlic Tip #10: Use garlic leaves the same as you would chives.
+Snip into stir fries, salads and egg dishes.

 To intensify sweetness, roast a whole clove in a covered container.
-Mash into potatoes and gravy (believe me it’s to DIE for)!
+Mash into potatoes and gravy (it’s to DIE for)!

-• Garlic & Herb Butter – To 4 tblspns butter, add 1 minced clove garlic; 2 tspns chopped fresh (or dried) herbs & a sprinkle of salt.
+- Garlic and Herb Butter.
+To 4 tblspns butter, add 1 minced clove garlic; 2 tspns chopped fresh (or dried) herbs and a sprinkle of salt.
 Mix well & spread on bread or pizza bases, melt on vegetables or toss through pasta.

-• Yummy Garlic Recipes – including Baked Garlic & Eggplant Salad; Garlic Custard; Garlic Prawns & Ayurvedic Garlic Curry + many more.
+- Yummy Garlic Recipes.
+These include Baked Garlic and Eggplant Salad; Garlic Custard; Ayurvedic Garlic Curry; Garlic Prawns and many more.

 Garlic Mashed Potatoes (You can reduce the butter to your taste)